Person

 UX Benchmarking

-A competitive analysis was carried out with the aim of understanding what has already been developed in this area: on the one hand, to identify the strengths that could contribute to the development of this project and, on the other hand, to identify the gaps, in order to prevent the repetition of the same mistakes.
+A competitive analysis was carried out with the aim of identifying the strengths that could contribute to the development of this project and the gaps in order to avoid repeating the same mistakes.

 DEFINE